Copyright 2003 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 How should knowledge about business problems be captured?
 What kind of residue should remain and be maintained after solution development?
 These questions often arise during software development projects.
 Most modern human interfaces are graphical, and so require graphical designs.
 Also, since the early 1980s, graphical notations have become a popular way to visualize other aspects of software.

-Some methodologists have offered elaborate graphical notations for capturing knowledge about business elements and activities, e.g., the UML.2 Such diagrams provide useful overviews and help us visualize the structural relationships between software elements, components, and composites.
+Some methodologists have offered elaborate graphical notations for capturing knowledge about business elements and activities, e.g., the Unified Modeling Language2 (UML).
+Such diagrams provide useful overviews and help us visualize the structural relationships between software elements, components, and composites.
 However, as design artifacts and residues, diagrams are expensive to create and maintain and usually require special tools.
 Also, they are prone to complexity and (intentionally) limited in their expressiveness.

 Because of their rich structure and interconnections, most goals and usage scenarios are best expressed as structured narratives.
-Narratives are easy to create and maintain and usually require only simple tools.
+Narratives are easy to create and maintain and usually require only simple tools, such as a text editor or hypertext (HTML) editor.
 Also, narratives are easier to simplify and provide the full expressiveness of natural language.
 Given that modern software extensively leverages language metaphors, structured narratives offer a better fit for maintaining the traceability and the expressive proximity of the resultant software to its originating requirements.

 Success is rarely accidental.
 It must usually be planned.
 This is especially true for software development.
 Software is a conceptual artifact.
 Software developers need conceptual leverage, techniques that make tackling the inherent complexity of software solution design tractable.
 First and foremost, software developers need to ensure that their work products align with the policies and improve the activities of a business.